zncdatadev/docs/docs/introduction.md

 # Introduction

-Kubedoop is a big data platform developed based on Kubernetes Operator technology.
-Through the Kubedoop platform, users can quickly deploy and manage data processing tasks in Kubernetes clusters.
-This includes but is not limited to data collection, data storage, data processing, and data analysis functionalities.
+Kubedoop Data Platform is a modular, Kubernetes-native platform.
+Through Kubedoop, users can quickly and easily deploy data infrastructure and algorithm infrastructure to address DataOps and MLOps requirements.

+Kubedoop includes mainstream data processing components such as HDFS, Hive, Kafka, Superset, etc., while supporting data lakes and real-time data warehouses to meet the migration needs from traditional Hadoop platforms to Kubernetes platforms.

-By leveraging the management capabilities of Kubernetes Operator, Kubedoop can automatically manage the lifecycle of data processing tasks, including task creation, startup, monitoring, scheduling, restart, and scaling.
-Users only need to define data processing tasks through simple configuration files, and Kubedoop can automatically deploy the tasks to the Kubernetes cluster and manage their lifecycle automatically.
+Built on Kubernetes Operator technology, Kubedoop automates the lifecycle management of data processing tasks, including task creation, startup, monitoring, scheduling, restart, and scaling.
+Users only need to define data processing tasks through simple configuration files, and Kubedoop will automatically deploy the tasks to the Kubernetes cluster and manage their lifecycle.

-## Kubedoop Components
+## Components

+Kubedoop Product Operators:

 - [Kubedoop Operator for Apache Airflow](https://github.com/zncdatadev/airflow-operator)
 - [Kubedoop Operator for Apache DolphinScheduler](https://github.com/zncdatadev/dolphinscheduler-operator)